 - Employee surveys (MS poll, Amazon connections, Amazon tech survey, Amazon Forte)

-- Employee referrals and feedback (LinkedIn recommendations, Direct Feedback, etc).
+- Employee referrals and public feedback (from LinkedIn)

 - Employee career velocity relative to median (you can ask me the ratio in person).